Tweedsmuir

 Tweedsmuir (Sliabh Thuaidh) is a village and civil parish in Tweeddale, the Scottish Borders Council district, southeastern Scotland.

 Geography

 The village is set in a valley, with the rolling hills and burns on both sides, covering some fifty square miles.
 It incorporates settlements at Hearthstane, Cockiland, Menzion, and Oliver.

-Tweedsmuir was in the historic former county of Peeblesshire.
+Tweedsmuir was in the historic county of Peeblesshire.
 It is situated 8 mi from the source of the River Tweed.

+History

+James Hogg recorded that in 1620 a severe storm remembered as 'the thirteen drifty days' caused such severe sheep losses that a glen in Tweedsmuir owned by Sir James Montgomery was converted to a common grazing and remained as such for almost a century.

 Landmarks and features

 Oliver Castle was one of the local strongholds, and later country estates, of the Clan Tweedie family.

-The Parish Church of Tweedsmuir was built with Scottish red sandstone.
+The Parish Church of Tweedsmuir was built with Scottish red sandstone in 1874 on site of earlier 1643 structure.
+It is a Category B listed building.
 There are notable Tweedie gravestones in the parish churchyard.

 The Crook Inn is in the village, on the A701.
 It is one of many claimants to be the oldest inn in Scotland.
 It is where Robert Burns wrote "Willie Wastle's Wife".